martincodes-de/dirty-gaming-userscripts/README.md

 # dirty-gaming-userscripts
-repo for userscripts to add content to external systems
+repo for userscripts to add content and functions to external systems